 As far as the regulations are concerned, the sole objective of investigating an accident is to determine its circumstances and causes, with the aim of improving the safety of life at sea and the avoidance of accidents in the future.
 It is not the purpose to apportion liability, nor, except so far as is necessary to achieve the fundamental purpose, to apportion blame.

-The Chief Inspector of Marine Accidents, reports directly to the President of the Committee for Environment and Infrastructure, he/she can call upon a number of accident investigators.
+The Chief Inspector of Marine Accidents is an independent statutory official and can call upon a number of accident investigators.
 All are professionally qualified and experienced in the nautical, engineering, naval architecture and/or fishing disciplines of the marine industry.

 The powers of Accident Investigation Inspectors, and the framework for reporting and investigating accidents, are set out in the Merchant Shipping (Bailiwick of Guernsey) Law 2002.
 The Merchant Shipping (Accident and Reporting) (Bailiwick of Guernsey) Regulations 2009 put the framework into effect.
 These regulations apply to merchant ships, fishing vessels and (with some exceptions) pleasure craft.
 They define accidents, set out the purpose of investigations and lay down the requirements for reporting accidents.
 They make provision for the ordering, notification and conduct of investigations, but allow inspectors a good deal of discretion - necessary, given the wide variety of cases.